JeremyBYU/NoBackendForms/README.md

 - `entry.1241410645` - subject field
 - `entry.515916046` - note field

 Google forms sees `entry.1962322928` as being the email field.
 Therefore _when_ we construct the URL we will use to POST the data, we must use these fields.
-The `base url` that we will be using during our HTTP request is ths (note that is slightly modified from above, extra `/u/1` and instead of `viewForm` we do `formResponse`)
+We should use this modified `base url` during our HTTP request (note that it is slightly modified from above, extra `/u/1` and instead of `viewForm` we do `formResponse`)

 `https://docs.google.com/forms/u/1/d/e/1FAIpQLSdy3I65AZ0NO63YsL8kw9WQM4zHBXM3SVWsBzFBYmdNNpEI1A/formResponse`.